April 21-23, 2017

 Founder and CEO, ExpenseBot

-Additionally, Ed enjoys mentoring entrepreneurs and actively advises numerous founders and businesses in the Northeast Ohio area.
-He is a strong advocate for Cleveland's startup scene and is always willing to help out a fellow entrepreneur.
+Ed enjoys mentoring entrepreneurs and advises numerous founders and businesses in our region.
+He is a Techstars alum and strong advocate for bringing the ideals of #GiveFirst and founder centrism to Northeast Ohio's startup community.

 Lead .NET Instructor, Tech Elevator